viswanathankasi/oreilly-github-webhook-endpoint/README.md

   4. Run `npm install` to get the (few) dependencies
   5. Run `npm start` to run the server

-This will run the server on a **random available port** of your machine, which will change just about every time.
+This will run the server on **port 45678, or the nearest higher available port** of your machine.
 It will look something like this:

 ```text
 > webhook-endpoint@1.0.0 start …/oreilly-github-webhook-endpoint